We invite you to browse frequently asked questions about the admissions process at ASM.

 Once my application and all requirements are complete, when do I get a response?

-General applications received in the fall for the following academic year will receive a response between March and August depending on space availability.
-Families coming from abroad throughout the academic year will receive a response within two weeks of completion of their application and requirements.
+General applications received in the fall for the following academic year will receive a response between March and August, depending on space availability.
+Families coming from abroad throughout the academic year will receive a response within two weeks of the completion of their application and requirements.

 Is there a waiting list?